-The CAO for the Township of Zorra will determine what action should be taken because of the investigation.
+(a) The CAO or outside agency for the Township of Zorra will determine what action should be taken because of the investigation.

-The Workplace Respect Committee will inform the complainant and respondent of the results of the investigation and whether (but not necessarily what) corrective measures were taken, if any were necessary.

-If a finding of harassment is made, Township of Zorra will take appropriate corrective measures, regardless of the respondent's seniority or position in the Township of Zorra.

-Corrective measures may include one or more of the following:

-- discipline, such as a verbal warning, written warning or suspension without pay - termination with or without cause - referral for counselling (sensitivity training), anger management training, supervisory skills training or attendance at education programs on workplace respect - a demotion or denial of a promotion - reassignment or transfer - financial penalties such as the denial of a bonus or performance related salary increase, and - any other disciplinary action deemed appropriate under the circumstances.

-If there is not enough evidence to substantiate the complaint, corrective measures will not be taken.

-If you make a complaint in good faith and without malice, regardless of the outcome of the investigation, you will not be subject to any form of discipline.
+- (b) The CAO or outside agency will inform the complainant and respondent of the results of the investigation and whether (but not necessarily what) corrective measures were taken, if any were necessary. - (c) If a finding of harassment is made, Township of Zorra will take appropriate corrective measures, regardless of the respondent's seniority or position in the Township of Zorra. - (d) Corrective measures may include one or more of the following: - discipline, such as a verbal warning, written warning or suspension without pay - termination with or without cause - referral for counselling (sensitivity training), anger management training, supervisory skills training or attendance at education programs on workplace respect - a demotion or denial of a promotion - reassignment or transfer - financial penalties such as the denial of a bonus or performance related salary increase, and - any other disciplinary action deemed appropriate under the circumstances. - (e) If there is not enough evidence to substantiate the complaint, corrective measures will not be taken. - (f) If you make a complaint in good faith and without malice, regardless of the outcome of the investigation, you will not be subject to any form of discipline.
 Township of Zorra will, however, discipline or terminate anyone who brings a false and malicious complaint.

+10.0.
 Procedure for Resolving and Investigating Workplace Violence

-10.1.
-Workplace Violence

-You have the right to refuse work if workplace violence is likely to endanger you.
+- 10.1.
+Workplace Violence - (a) You have the right to refuse work if workplace violence is likely to endanger you.
 In that instance, please immediately contact your supervisor at which point appropriate measures will be taken to protect you and investigate the situation.
 You will be moved to a safe place as near as reasonably possible to your normal workstation and will need to be available for the purposes of investigating the incident.
-In some circumstances, you may be provided with reasonable alternative work during normal working hours.

-In appropriate circumstances, we may contact the police, or other emergency responders as appropriate, to assist, intervene or investigate workplace violence.
+In some circumstances, you may be provided with reasonable alternative work during normal working hours. - (b) In appropriate circumstances, we may contact the police, or other emergency responders as appropriate, to assist, intervene or investigate workplace violence.

-Provided the situation is dealt with quickly and the danger to workers is removed, the necessity of work refusal may be alleviated.
+(c) Provided the situation is dealt with quickly and the danger to workers is removed, the necessity of work refusal may be alleviated.